 A healthcare program that funds 'navigators' who assist people in signing up for insurance and maintaining coverage is being drastically slashed.
-The budget is being cut from about $1.5 million to a maximum of $300 thousand.
+The budget is being cut from about $1.5 million to a maximum of $300,000.

-For the approximately half-a-million Tennesseans without insurance, the cut could mean they would be on their own to navigate the complicated process.
+For the approximately 500,000 Tennesseans without insurance, the cut could mean they would be on their own to navigate the complicated process.

 "A family will come to us and the father will be eligible for insurance on the marketplace, and the mother may be eligible for insurance through TennCare, and the child may be eligible for insurance through CoverKids," Family & Children's Service CEO Michael McSurdy said.
 "So we're really helping one family with three different insurance applications."